raphaelkoszalka-zz/forecast-webservice/database/README.md

 ## Database
 In this project I am using PostgreSQL, but since we are utilizing Liquibase, the database is agnostic.
 You can choose which database you prefer.
-Like MongoDB For example.

 ### How to